PostMonsterG/Roady/README.md

     - `indented`
 Suitable for JavaScript, the text from the nodes of the outline will be included, with indentation per OPML indentation level

+## To update Roady
+The latest version of Roady is available on GitHub.
+You update Roady by removing or commenting-out the old version, and installing the latest version.
+1. 🎒 Check for Updates…
+2. 🎒 Help → Get Latest Roady
+3. Select the entire outline, i.e., the 🎒 node that contains everything
+4. Copy (⌘C)
+5. File → Special Files… → Scripts menu...
+2. Select the old 🎒node
+3. Reorg → Toggle Comment _or_ Reorg → Delete Line
+6. Paste (⌘V)

+If you have enabled automatic backups, you must also update the scheduler.
+1. File → Special Files... → Scripts menu…
+2. Select the new **Back Up Now** node
+3. Copy (⌘C)
+4. File → Special Files... → Scheduler…
+5. Select the old **Back Up Now** node
+3. Reorg → Toggle Comment _or_ Reorg → Delete Line
+6. Paste (⌘V) the new **Back Up Now** item under `everyMinute`

 ## To uninstall Roady
 You can uninstall or disable Roady by removing or commenting-out items the items you added to Drummer's scripts menu and scheduler.

 #### To delete the 🎒Roady menu
 1. File → Special Files… → Scripts menu...
 2. Select the 🎒node
-3. Reorg → Delete Line
+3. Reorg → Toggle Comment _or_ Reorg → Delete Line

 #### To disable automatic backups
 1. File → Special Files... → Scheduler…
-2. Select the <b>Back Up Now</b> node
+2. Select the **Back Up Now** node
-3. Reorg → Delete Line
+3. Reorg → Toggle Comment _or_ Reorg → Delete Line

 ## What Roady does with your data
-- <i>Important: </i>Roady uploads your files to GitHub.
+- *Important:* Roady uploads your files to GitHub.
 Roady cannot tell, and will not warn you, if you upload private files to a public repository.
 - Roady stores settings and status information in your web browser's local storage.
 This remains after you remove Roady from your scripts menu and scheduler.
 Your web browser will have controls for managing this data.
 - Roady treats GitHub as a write-only file system.
 It commits everything to the main branch, and does not understand revisions, history, or the difference between public and private repositories.
 Roady is not appropriate for use as a general-purpose client for GitHub.

 ## Release history
 - `0.1.0` Hello, Roady!
 - `0.1.1` Stop doing that — Bug fixes, improvements to performance and logging.
+- `0.2.0` Get the now — Check for updates, backup status, help menu.

 ## Notes
 - Drummer is a scriptable outliner, created by Dave Winer, and hosted at http://drummer.scripting.com